 Like this article?
 Let a friend read it.

 Recently retired from the English faculty of Eastern Illinois University, John Kilgore lives in Charleston, Illinois.
-He is currently at work on a collection of linked essays, Don't Shoot the English Teacher.
+He plans to gather a number of these Vocabula essays into a collection, Don't Shoot the English Teacher.

 Discuss this article

 Respond to RHF